 You have a choice, continue to pray to the Google gods that PageRank is updated and it suddenly includes topical PageRank or continue to pay close attention as I explain 5 valuable ways you can use Majestic data every day.
 Just like you’ve made the right career choice, you’re also making the right decision by learning more about Topical Trust Flow.

 #1 – Find Twitter Profiles of Industry Influencers and Easily Spot Fakes

-According to the Search Metrics Ranking Factors Study, social signals from Google+, Facebook, Pinterest and Twitter are playing an increased role in search results.
+It is a known fact that social signals play an important role in rankings and organic traffic.
 So why not track down and connect with the most authoritative individuals and brands in your niche?
 For example, @sengineland looks like a good brand to connect with in the SEO industry because of the high Topical Trust Flow score in the Computers / Internet category.
 Do you see why?

 Be sure to avoid Unnatural Profiles!
 Using an awesome tool like Followerwonk can help you find Twitter profiles with the most tweets and followers for a keyword, but it doesn’t show the full picture.
 You can also download the top 50,000 Twitter profiles from Majestic.
 It’s amazing how much more you can get done when you combine data from two tools.
 Both of these profiles look pretty authoritative until we take a closer look using Topical Trust Flow.

 Who do you think is more reputable and influential?
 Danny Sullivan @dannysullivan with Search Engine Land?
 Or Alex Valter known as @greatspoke?
 Let’s find out.